coverclock/com-diag-vamoose/README.md

 ### gccgo

-There are two Go compilers: the official Google compiler accessed via the "go" command, and the Go front-end to the GNU compiler suite used via the "gccgo" command (but it also has a "go" front end you can use).
+There are two Go compilers: the official Google compiler "gc" accessed via the "go" command, and the Go front-end to the GNU compiler suite used via the "gccgo" command (but it also has a "go" front end you can use).
 The gccgo compiler has the potential to generate better code since the